 Education must be full-time (more than an average of 12 hours a week supervised study or course-related work experience) and can include:

-- A levels or similar, eg Pre-U, or the International Baccalaureate
+- A levels or similar - eg Pre-U, International Baccalaureate

 - Scottish Highers

 - NVQs and other vocational qualifications up to level 3

 - home education - if started before your child turned 16

 - traineeships in England

 Courses are not approved if paid for by an employer or ‘advanced’, eg a university degree or BTEC Higher National Certificate.

 Your child must be accepted onto the course before they turn 19.